ssocias/cassie_docs/source/get-requests.rst

 .. note:: To return information on only one group at a time, use this endpoint: ``GET https://cassieapp.com/api/groups/{group_slug}/?casties=`` By default, this request will also include a list of all Casties within the Group.
 Set the 'casties' parameter to False to omit this list and only return the Group Object.

+  This request will also return two additional attributes to the Group Object: **ranking** and **totalRanked**, which are both integers to indicate where the User is ranked within the Group (if no ranking, '0' is returned).

 **Definition:**